FIF

 “Make it so Enter, not Cmd/Ctrl+Enter, submits the message.”

 We think that Cmd/Ctrl+Enter as submit nudges people to write better, longer prompts.
-(There is a setting to change this that you can probably find, but no promises it’ll stick around.)

 “Make it so the user can switch models.”